Adopt a Thoroughbred

 A healthy adoption includes a healthy place for the adopted horse to live, including who they will live with and who the adopter is.
 We are transparent about how much we care for these horses and it’s important to both LongRun and you that the horse’s new home meets the same level of care they’ve received here.

 Please know that we believe that a happy barn does not by any means have to be a fancy barn, just healthy and safe.
 Our inspections take approximately 10-15 minutes and can be arranged at your convenience.

 Step 6: You’ve been approved!

 Now we simply need to sign the adoption paperwork and receive payment.
-The adoption costs range from $1 to $750.
+CLICK HERE to preview the Adoption Agreement you will sign.
+The adoption costs range from $1 to $1000.

 Step 7: Arrange for transportation

 From our farm in Hillsburgh, Ontario via an approved commercial transportation company, or personal trailer to your barn.

 LongRun is unique as we follow-up with our adoptees for minimum of a one year period after the date of their adoption.
 A volunteer guardian visits you every 6 months in the first year as well to assist with your adoption and provide guidance or help.
 We also ask our adopters to submit a brief Vet Follow Up Form which is to be completed by your practicing veterinarian at six months and again at the one year mark.